mpavlov/asiaq/README.md

 volume_size=              # Min: 10(G)
 iops=                     # only for io1 volume type - Min:1000, Max:4000
 snapshot_start_hour=      # UTC format
+allowed_source_ips=       # A space separated list of IPs that allowed to interact with the ElasticSearch domain.
 ```

 Additionally, access to the Elasticsearch endpoint is restricted based on IP address via Access Policy.
 Instances in a VPC need to ship logs to Elasticsearch via a proxy server.
 This proxy server's IP is read from `disco_aws.ini`.
 The important options are `proxy_hostclass` in the `disco_aws` section as well as the `eip` in the hostclass section referenced from the `proxy_hostclass` option.